lillianpope/EX02-LetterSize/README.md

 ### Getting Started

-Like our last exercise, we are going to start by creating **Main.java*** Using the techniques shown on the web page titled [How to Start Every Project in this Class](https://github.com/sbcc-cs105-spring2016/HowToStartEveryProject) create a source file called **Main.java**.
+Like our last exercise, we are going to start by creating **Main.java**.
+Using the techniques shown on the web page titled [How to Start Every Project in this Class](https://github.com/sbcc-cs105-spring2016/HowToStartEveryProject) create a source file called **Main.java**.

 **Main.java** is where your source code will go.
 Replace the code in that file with the code in the grey box below: